The national medical examiner system

 - agree the proposed cause of death and the overall accuracy of the medical certificate of cause of death (MCCD) with the doctor completing it

-- discuss the cause of death with the next of kin/informant and establish if they have questions or any concerns with care before death
+- discuss the cause of death with bereaved people and establish if they have questions or any concerns with care before death

 - act as a medical advice resource for the local coroner

-- inform the selection of cases for further review under local mortality arrangements and contribute to other clinical governance procedures.
+- identify cases for further review under local mortality arrangements and contribute to other clinical governance processes.

-For the medical examiner service in Wales see NHS Wales’ website.
+For the medical examiner arrangements in Wales see NHS Wales’ website.

 National Medical Examiner’s good practice guidelines